yayahjb/neartree/NearTree/README_NearTree.txt

                                    Bernstein
                        8 Jan 2009 Release 1.0 LCA and HJB
                      11 Jan 2009 Release 1.0.1 LCA and HJB
+                     21 March 2009 Release 2.0 LCA and HJB

     YOU MAY REDISTRIBUTE NearTree UNDER THE TERMS OF THE LGPL